H. S. Mahadeva Prasad: Political career

 Prasad had two failed attempts contesting the 1985 Karnataka Legislative Assembly election as a Janata Party candidate and the 1989 elections as a Janata Dal candidate.
-As a JD nominee, he won the MLA seat of the Gundlupet constituency in 1994 and defeated the three-time sitting MLA K. S. Nagarathanamma.
-He secured 53,724 votes, whereas the runner-up C. M. Shivamallappa of Congress received just 29,668 votes, winning with a large margin of 24,056 votes.
+As a JD nominee, he won the MLA seat of the Gundlupet constituency in 1994 by defeating C. M. Shivamallappa of INC. He secured 53,724 votes, whereas the runner-up C. M. Shivamallappa of Congress received just 29,668 votes, winning with a large margin of 24,056 votes.

 Janata Dal formed the state government in 1994 with H. D. Deve Gowda as Chief Minister.
 Gowda later resigned from the post to become the Prime Minister of India in 1996 and was succeeded by J. H. Patel in that position until the 1999 elections.
 Due to internal conflicts, Janata Dal split up and Patel formed the Janata Dal (United) faction in Karnataka and Mahadeva Prasad followed him to the new party.
 Prasad retained his seat by winning the 1999 assembly elections as JD(U) member, although the party did not win majority in the state.
 This time Prasad secured 46,757 votes and won the seat with a margin of 24,981 votes, compared to his closest contender H. S. Nanjappa of Congress, who received 21,776 votes.

 After the Janata Party split up, Deve Gowda formed a new faction of Janata Dal (Secular).
 Prasad then switched his allegiance and joined JD(S).
 He won the 2004 elections for the third straight time from the same constituency.
 Prasad was Cabinet minister in the N. Dharam Singh-led coalition government and headed the Ministry of Food and Civil Supplies.
 When H. D. Kumaraswamy became the Chief Minister, Prasad took charge of the office of the Minister for Kannada and Culture.

 Prasad later left the JD(S) group and this time joined the Indian National Congress.
 He won the Gundlupet Assembly seat again in the 2008 elections and "earned a rare distinction" for representing the same constituency four times but as a member of a different political party each time.
 He won with a close margin of 2,203 votes, receiving 64,824 votes while his opponent C. S. Niranjan Kumar of the Bharatiya Janata Party secured 62,621 votes.
 He contested the next elections in 2013, winning again with a margin of 7,675 votes by receiving 73,723 votes compared to 66,048 votes received by C. S. Niranjanakumar of Karnataka Janata Paksha.
 He took charge of state minister for Cooperation and Sugar and was also the in-charge minister of the Chamarajanagar district.